Jthomp1993/Milestone-Project-2-IFD/README.md

 * [Google](https://www.google.com/) - Google was used extensively throughout the design and development process for images, researching solutions to coding issues and information to use in my website.
 * [Google maps](https://www.google.co.uk/maps/) - This was used to get the coordinates of the music venues.
 * [Google developers](https://developers.google.com/) - This was used to implement the Google Maps API.
+* [Name that colour](https://chir.ag/projects/name-that-color/#38C1E4) - This was used to get the names of the colours I used.
+* [Place hold it](https://place-hold.it/) - This was used for the colour placeholders in README.

 [Back to Top](#contents)